How to Transfer Photos from an iPhone to a Computer

 Now, you have access to all images on your Mac, and you can edit or copy them as you see fit.

-Alternatively, you can use the “Spotlight” search to find photos by type.
-This method is somewhat more complicated and works best if you know what you’re looking for exactly.
+Alternatively, you can use the “Spotlight search” to find photos by type.
+This method is somewhat more complicated and works best if you know what to look for exactly.

-Finally, there’s a decent number of third-party apps created to search for and organize photos on Mac.
+Finally, developers have created a decent number of third-party apps to search for and organize photos on Mac.
 If the first two methods seem too daunting, you can let the software do the work for you.

 In closing, transferring files and photos from an iPhone to a computer, specifically a PC, no longer represents a problem.
-Sharing between different platforms is getting more convenient as time goes by.
+Sharing between different platforms is getting more convenient as time goes by, especially with cloud services with upload/download functionality.
 Now that you’ve learned all of the relevant methods, such as using cloud services, USB and Bluetooth connections, and even email, you can transfer photos from iPhone to a computer in no time.